gtm-templates-knowit-experience/gtm-hotjar-user-attributes/README.md

 ### User Attributes
 Type in **User Attribute Name(s)** and select [**User Attribute Value(s)**](https://help.hotjar.com/hc/en-us/articles/360033640653#user-attribute-values) from the Variable dropdown.

-User Attributes have to be filled out.
+User Attributes must be filled out.

 ## Tag Setup in Google Tag Manager
 This Tag should always be triggered after the Hotjar Tag.
 One way is to add this Tag as a **Cleanup Tag** to your **Hotjar Tag** as shown in the image.
 The User Attributes Tag is named **Hotjar User Attributes - CT** in the image (**CT** is an abbreviation for Custom Template).